-TPO - In Asia, there are very few countries that still keep the custom of celebrating Lunar New Year.
-Lunar New Year is one of the biggest holidays of the year for Koreans according to the lunar calendar.
+TPO - In Asia, very few countries still maintain the custom of celebrating Lunar New Year.
+Lunar New Year is one of the biggest holidays of the year for Koreans who follow the lunar calendar.

 icon